 Santa Clara County Supervisor Joe Simitian proposed last week, with the unanimous support of his colleagues, that a piece of county-owned land at 231 Grant Ave. be developed into 60 to 120 units of affordable housing for local teachers.
 He has stressed that the project would require "innovative" funding partnerships, and is looking to the Palo Alto school district as well as Mountain View Whisman, Mountain View Los Altos, Los Altos and the Foothill-De Anza Community College districts and local cities as potential partners.

 While most Palo Alto board members signaled their support for the idea of adding more housing for teachers in an increasingly expensive market, some questioned how school districts would actually help pay for a development.
-The Palo Alto district was advised by attorneys not to issue a bond for teacher housing, which might technically not be considered school facilities, staff said.
+The school district was advised by attorneys not to issue a bond for teacher housing, which might technically not be considered school facilities, staff said.

 "The happy case is that construction costs would produce, in the presence of free land, a financial situation that wouldn't require much in the way of contributions in addition to that," said board President Ken Dauber.
 "Otherwise it's going to be hard to see how we can make significant contributions."

 Simitian has estimated that construction of a multifamily complex could cost $500,000 to $600,000 per unit.